GeoBosh/Rdpack/README.md

 <sup><a id="fn.5" href="#fnr.5">5</a></sup> In versions of `R` before `3.6.0`  the macro `\runExamples` may cause
 `R CMD check` to give a warning warning about unknown `\Sexpr` section at top level.
-This warning is not issued at least since R-devel 2018-10-02 r75388.

 <sup><a id="fn.6" href="#fnr.6">6</a></sup> I adopted this versionning scheme from `Rdpack 0.7.0`.